 Chinese Black Vinegar is the dominant flavor in this meal, not soy sauce.
 This creates a whole new dimension and category of an Asian stir fry.
 You can buy it at any Chinese grocer.
 If you look hard enough, you might be lucky to find an Uyghur restaurant.
 Definitely worth the effort!
 Most people use Black Vinegar to dip Chinese dumplings into, but I love it in a stir fry.

 I took a lot of pictures, mostly for my own memory, but hopefully it can show the process a bit more clearly.
-Mum has no written Lagman recipe, it’s all made from memory.
-She said the dough must be soft, and she added a water and extra flour during the process to get the right soft feeling of the dough.
-She also didn’t use a measuring cup, but a coffee mug.
-So it is bigger than a 250ml cup.
-Just think of your regular coffee mug, and you’ll be fine.
+Mum has no written Lagman recipe, it's all made from memory, and there's different ways to prepare.

 - 1 lb green beans chopped in small pieces 500 grams